| Troops

 Elephant Pass," Brigadier Fernando said around

+10.40 last night.
 Troops readjusted their defence lines north of

 Elephant Pass, he said adding that during the day’s